skuid/sfdc-vcs-tutorial/README.md

 }
 ```

-This metadata file is paired with an XML file which is the Skuid page.
+This metadata file is paired with an XML file which is the Skuid page content.
 You've probably seen this before in the XML editor.
-Both of these files comprise a Skuid page.
+Both of these files comprise a Skuid page in it's "at rest" format.

 Now that we have our Skuid pages pulled down, we can go ahead and commit them.